 A related formulation (Gallistel & Wilkes, 2016) is that the learning rate is proportional to the information gain from the CS, as measured by the Kullback-Leibler divergence of the CS state from the background state, denoted DKLγb||γcs.
 The Kullback-Leibler divergence is also known as the relative entropy of the two entropy states.
 We italicize ‘of’ and ‘from’ because the divergence is asymmetric.
 Given two unequal rates of reinforcement, γx and γy, such that γy>γx, the information gain from a CS that signals the transition from γy to γx, (from the lower entropy state to the higher entropy state) is greater than the gain from a CS that signals the opposite transition, from the higher entropy state to the lower entropy state.
 From an information-theoretic perspective, this asymmetric divergence is the most intuitive objective correlate of a learning rate, because it measures the rate at which information about the divergence of one distribution from another accumulates as the number of observations increases (Cover & Thomas, 1991).
 The asymmetry in the divergence means that an increase in entropy by a given factor is objectively easier to detect than a decrease.
 Consider partial reinforcement as an example.
 It will take a single instance of non-reinforcement for a subject to detect a transition from 100% to say 90% reward.
 Whereas it will take many more reinforced trials before a subject has good evidence that there has been a transition from 90% reward to 100%.
 The Kullback-Leibler divergence objectively describes this asymmetry.

 Consider the bottom row of Figure 1 from a temporal learning point of view.
 A subject will encode the times between USs and compute the average rate of USs in the context.
 The subject should also compute the average rate of USs signaled by the onset of the CS and then the informativeness.
 This would lead to a negative value for the informativeness of the CS and perhaps this is what regulates inhibitory control and the rate of learning.
 In a formal sense this represents an increase in the uncertainty about when a US will occur relative to uncertainty in the context alone.
 Perhaps a more intuitive way to understand the temporal parsing of the protocol is to consider the inverse of the rates, the average delays to reward.
 When the CS comes on it signals an increase in the average delay to reward relative to the context alone.
 Thus from a temporal point of view the degree of inhibition will depend on the average delay to the next US signaled by the onset of the CS.
-By contrast from the Wilkes & Gallistel point of view, it is the information gain from the CS that matters.
+In contrast,the Wilkes & Gallistel point of view suggests that it is the information gain from the CS that matters.
 The gain is positive regardless of whether the expected wait decreases or increases.
 It depends only on the ratio of the expected rates in the presence and absence of the CS.
 The gain varies depending on whether the CS increases the rate by a given factor or decreases it by that same factor; in other words, it depends on both the factor by which the rate changes and the sign of the change.